 Most of the experts who analyzed the NBC/WSJ numbers concluded that the results represent no big change in the overall political climate, but that Democrats could be getting more engaged.
 But one poll isn't a trend, and other high-quality surveys that carefully screen for likely voters should be examined for signs that Democrats really are becoming energized.
 The juice behind the GOP surge has been based in part on an enthusiasm gap between Republicans and Democrats, with independent voters swinging strongly in favor of GOP candidates.
 In my view, the structure and direction of this election hasn't changed.
 A natural tightening is occurring.
 Republicans are still headed toward retaking the House and making substantial gains in the Senate, possibly enough to become the majority.
 The next round of quality polls of likely voters will show whether that assessment holds.

-This article appears in the Oct.
-2, 2010, edition of National Journal.
+This article appears in the October 2, 2010, edition of National Journal Magazine Contents.